A Simulator for LLVM Bitcode: Working with Data

-In all cases, the type information available for the starting point is used to derive type information for the entire heap reachable from that starting point.
+In all cases, the type information available for the starting points is used to derive type information for the portion of the heap reachable from that starting point.
 For frames, we can deduce which function the frame belongs to, and obtain information about the frame layout used by that function.
 That is, for each \llvm{} register, we obtain a corresponding C type, which is usually either a primitive type or a pointer.
 If the type is a pointer and it is not null or otherwise invalid, there is an edge in the graph of the heap corresponding to this pointer.
 The object at the other end of the edge is then assigned the \emph{base type} of the pointer, that is, type of a value obtained by dereferencing the pointer.
 This procedure is then repeated recursively until all objects where type information exists are assigned a type.

 Of course, there is a potential for ambiguity: not all C/C++ programs are consistently typed, therefore, multiple edges pointing at a single object can each carry a different type.
-In this case, we assign the first type which reaches the object -- for most programs, this is entirely satisfactory.
-It is, however, also possible to collect all types and construct a union type out of those.
+In this case, we collect all the applicable types and construct a synthetic \emph{union type}, which is assigned to any such ambiguous debug node.
+This ambiguity might propagate downstream from an affected node, but for most programs, this does not appear to pose a significant problem.